 Human Impacts on Antarctica and Threats to the Environment - Fishing

 The Impact of Fisheries.
-Fishing is currently the only large-scale resource exploitation that is going on in Antarctica.
-Most other world fisheries have been over exploited even where controls are in place to prevent this and this has to be a concern for Antarctic fisheries too.
+Fishing is currently the only large-scale resource exploitation that happens in Antarctica.
+Most other world fisheries have been over exploited even where controls are in place to prevent it, this is a concern for Antarctic fisheries too.

 - Over fishing of particular target species.